LeQuang450/eBot--v13-/README.md

 # eBot-v13
-The lastest version of eBot running discord.js v13
+The last version of eBot running discord.js v13

 Please change the Token and ApplicationID in `.env` before using (please read next)